 - Increase length of messages (MMS allows more characters than SMS)

 Here’s one example of how a brand uses push: Online retailer Gilt sends push notifications based on past purchases, or to notify subscribers that a product (in their size!
 That’s where the personalization comes in) is back in stock.
-The push notifications the brand sends are always relevant and on-point.
+The notifications the brand sends are always relevant and on-point.

 Simple ways to personalize: Leverage the customer data you have to create push notification campaigns: